-“Learning takes your whole body. ” –Dr. J. Derek McNeil, Senior VP of Academics
+“Learning takes your whole body. ” –Dr. J. Derek McNeil, Acting President and Provost

-Many of you have been drawn to this learning community at The Seattle School of Theology & Psychology because it’s deeply important to us that the fullness of your being be heard, met, and taken seriously.
+Many of you have been drawn to this learning community at The Seattle School of Theology & Psychology because of the conviction that the fullness of your being should be heard, met, and taken seriously.
 Amidst this comes a core belief that you yourself are one of the most valuable and important assets of any work that you step into.
 This is a community that honors formation and becoming just as much as critical engagement and practical skill (which are both a part of formation as well).
-Who you are matters alongside of the knowledge that you can only take people as far as you have been willing to go yourself.
+Who you are matters.
+As we like to say it, you can only accompany people as far as you have been willing to go yourself.

-Formation is at the very heartbeat of The Seattle School curriculum and experience, but we also happen to believe that you need to be pursuing growth outside of these walls.
+Formation is at the very heart of The Seattle School curriculum and experience, but we also happen to believe that you need to be pursuing growth outside of these walls.
 This can happen in your faith communities, your volunteer work, or perhaps your interactions with friends and family.
-In whichever ways you choose to lean into formation, may it be grounded in strong rhythms of self care.
+In whatever ways you choose to lean into formation, may it be grounded in strong rhythms of self-care.

 You’ll be required to complete 10 hours of spiritual direction during your second year as an MDiv student, which will provide space to draw closer to some of your deeper questions of faith and vocation in a caring and connected context.
 It’s a space to lean into spiritual formation that is just for you.
 Although psychotherapy is not required, many MDiv students choose to pursue counseling during their time at The Seattle School.
-This can become a richly nourishing presence amidst MDiv studies while mutually impacting your own life and the work you do with others.
+This can be a richly nourishing presence amidst your studies, impacting both your own life and the work you do with others.